Generation of large-scale continuous-variable cluster states multiplexed both in time and frequency domains: Generation of 1D cluster states

-The pump field of frequency $\omega_{p}=2\omega_{0}$ can be down-converted into signal and idler fields of frequency $ \omega_{s,i}=\omega_{0}\pm n \Delta$ and $n=0,1,2.... $.
-Nonlinear interaction must satisfy the conservation of energy $\left(\omega_{p} =\omega_{s}+\omega_{i}\right)$ and momentum $\left(\vec{k}_{p} =\vec{k}_{s}+\vec{k}_{i}\right)$.
-Each pair of modes connected by the black lines in Fig.1(b) comes from the same optical down-conversion process, which is called an EPR state.
-The interaction Hamiltonian of step \uppercase\expandafter{\romannumeral 1} is: where $G$ denotes the adjacency matrix of the $H$ graph state, the matrix element is $1$ when the parametric process exists, and $0$ otherwise. ${b}_{\left(2\omega_{0}\right)}$ represents the annihilation operators of pumping modes with frequency $2\omega_{0}$. $a_{(\omega_{0} \pm\Delta)}^{\dagger }$ and $a_{(\omega_{0} \mp\Delta)}^{\dagger }$ are the creation operators of the signal and idler fields, respectively.
+where $G$ matrix specifies the (linearized) Hamiltonian for the NOPA that acts on the vacuum of the cavity modes to generate the Hamiltonian graph ($H$ graph) state and denotes the adjacency matrix of this state\cite{menicucci(2007),menicucci(2011),MenicucciGraphical(2011)}, whose corresponding matrix element is $1$ when the parametric process exists, and $0$ otherwise. ${b}_{\left(2\omega_{0}\right)}$ represents the annihilation operator of pumping mode with frequency $2\omega_{0}$, which can be considered as a classical number, since the pump beam is single-pass and not correlated with the down-converted beams. $a_{(\omega_{0} \pm i\Delta)}^{\dagger }$ and $a_{(\omega_{0} \mp i\Delta)}^{\dagger }$ are the creation operators of the signal and idler fields, respectively.
 Thus, the multiplication item expresses the corresponding down-conversion process.

-Here, only three frequencies $ \omega_{0}$ (orange), $ \omega_{0}+\Delta$ (yellow) and $ \omega_{0}-\Delta$ (dark-red) of the OFC are considered, for simplicity.
-The continuous-wave signal and idler fields can be divided into time bins of time period T, where 1/T is narrower than the bandwidths of the NOPA cavity.
-Each wave packet (transparent cuboid) of signal and idler fields in each time bins represents a mutually independent optical frequency comb (OFC), and a series of OFCs separated by time interval T can be deterministically created.
-After the fiber delay, the idler comb of k time is synchronized with the signal comb of k+1 time, as is shown in step \uppercase\expandafter{\romannumeral 2} of Fig.1(b).
-By combining the staggered combs on the balanced beamsplitter, each comb interacts with the former and later combs, which results in the connection of all neighbour combs, thereby the cluster state in step \uppercase\expandafter{\romannumeral 3} of Fig.1(b) is produced.
+Here, only three frequencies $ \omega_{0}$ (orange), $ \omega_{0}+\Delta$ (yellow) and $ \omega_{0}-\Delta$ (dark-red) of its optical frequency comb (OFC) are considered, for simplicity.
+The continuous-wave signal and idler fields can be divided into time bins of time period T, where 1/T is narrower than the bandwidth of the NOPA cavity.
+In step I of Fig.1(b), a series of OFCs separated by time interval T can be deterministically created, where each wave packet (transparent cuboid) of signal and idler fields in each time bin represents a mutually independent OFC.
+After the fiber delay, the idler comb of k time are synchronized with the signal comb of k+1 time, as is shown in step II of Fig.1(b).
+By combining the staggered combs on the balanced beam-splitter, each comb interacts with the former and later combs, which result in the connection of all neighbour combs, thereby the cluster state in step III of Fig.1(b) is generated.